Raymund Fugger: Life

 Raymund built up a major estate in Augsburg which the humanist Beatus Rhenanus regarded as equal to the gardens of Francis I of France.
 He also befriended the humanist Erasmus of Rotterdam and the Protestant reformer Philipp Melanchthon as well as gathering a large library.
 His main interests were his own family history as well as science and classical antiquity.
 His collection of artworks and antiquities is now largely scattered, but was described by Rhenanus when he was allowed to visit Raymund's house and gardens on the Kleesattlergasse in 1530.
 It included Italian and especially Venetian paintings, although only one can be definitely traced back to Fugger's collection, namely Vincenzo Catena of Raymund.
-Raymund also patronised Lucas Cranach the Elder, who he may have met in Krakow.
+Raymund also patronised Lucas Cranach the Elder, who he may have met in Kraków.
 His books included an illuminated layman's prayer-book.
-He mainly acquired his ancient coins and sculptures from Greece, southern Italy and Sicily, possibly through Venice via the family's trading networks - among other things Rhenanus described "a clothed, prancing figure, holding in its raised right hand a vessel in animal form, in its left a small bowl with a lion's head" and "a naked warrior with helmet, holding in his hands two snakes".
+He mainly acquired his ancient coins and sculptures from Greece, southern Italy and Sicily, possibly through Venice via the family's trading networks – among other things Rhenanus described "a clothed, prancing figure, holding in its raised right hand a vessel in animal form, in its left a small bowl with a lion's head" and "a naked warrior with helmet, holding in his hands two snakes".
 He also commissioned medals himself.

 Raymund made several business and trade trips in the following years.
-In 1522-1523 he was unable to maintain the Fuggers' monopoly on trade in Nuremberg, but was able to prevent the company going into liquidation.
-Jakob changed his will on 22 December 1525 - since Ulrich the Younger had already died and Jakob's other nephew Hieronymus Fugger had withdrawn from the company, Raymond and Anton were to head the business after Jakob's death, which occurred on 30 December the same year.
+In 1522–1523 he was unable to maintain the Fuggers' monopoly on trade in Nuremberg, but was able to prevent the company going into liquidation.
+Jakob changed his will on 22 December 1525 – since Ulrich the Younger had already died and Jakob's other nephew Hieronymus Fugger had withdrawn from the company, Raymond and Anton were to head the business after Jakob's death, which occurred on 30 December the same year.
 Due to the Fuggers' financial links with the House of Habsburg, Charles V appointed Raymond to the Imperial Diet and granted him exemption from the jurisdiction of the Rottweil and Westphalian courts, among others.
 On 30 June Charles V also confirmed Raymond and his heirs as owners of Kirchberg, Weißenhorn, Wullenstetten and Biberbach.

 Raymund was present when Charles V entered the Imperial Diet at Augsburg on 15 June 1530.
 On 14 November he granted the Fuggers the right to change their coat of arms to match their new status and on 1 March 1534 granted them the right to mint coins.
 On 20 June 1535 Ferdinand I, Holy Roman Emperor gave the Fuggers the right to call themselves 'Counts of Kirchberg, Weißenhorn and Marstetten' and four days later Raymund was also raised to the Hungarian nobility.
-On 3 December the same year, however, Raymund died of a stroke in his doctors' presence - he had been ill since a young age, as shown by his portraits by Holbein and others.
+On 3 December 1535 in Mickhausen, however, Raymund died of a stroke in his doctors' presence – he had been ill since a young age, as shown by his portraits by Holbein and others.